-- They’re busy, especially during weekends and school holidays.
-A great time to do the walk is just before dusk (the walls close at dusk) – you’ll have them pretty much to yourself.
+- They can be busy, especially during weekends and school holidays.
+A great time to walk York city walls is just before they close at dusk – you’ll have them pretty much to yourself.

 - Many stretches of the walls have sheer drops to one side; not to be tippled over when tipsy.
 There are also steps galore.

 - York is half way between London and Edinburgh.
-If you arrive by train, Micklegate Bar is to your right as you exit the train station at its main entrance.
+If you arrive by train, you can enter the city walls at Micklegate Bar, which is to your right if you exit the train station’s main entrance.